While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 11. HOW TO GET YOUR TRAVEL BLOG NOTICED: STARTING WITH SEO

-SEO means Search Engine Optimization and it plays a huge role to organically increase your traffic and your readers.
-It helps you to rank higher in Google which means a higher chance that readers will find your content, click on it and come to your website.
+SEO means Search Engine Optimization and it plays a huge role in organically increasing your traffic and your readers.
+It helps you to rank higher in Google which means a higher chance that readers will find your content, click on it, and come to your website.

-To get started with SEO and getting your travel blog noticed:
+To get started with SEO and your travel blog noticed

 A. Install Google Analytics

-B. Install the Yoast SEO plugin (if you haven’t already done in step #7)
+B. Install the Yoast SEO plugin (if you haven’t already done so in step #7)

 C. Sign up for Search Console